buildpacks/spec/extensions/project-descriptor.md

 ### Non-`_` Tables

 All other tables besides `_` will use reverse domains, i.e. buildpacks.io will be `[io.buildpacks]`.
-These tables can be optionally versioned with a schema version API number using the `schema-version` field.
+These tables can be optionally versioned with a schema version number using the `schema-version` field.
 All these tables are optional.

 ### `_`